moves-rwth/storm/documentation/obtain-storm/dependencies.md

 ---
-title: Dependencies
+title: Installing Dependencies
 layout: default
 ---

-<h1>Dependencies</h1>
+<h1>Installing Dependencies</h1>

 {% include includes/toc.html %}

-Storm depends on several other tools.
+Storm depends on [several other tools]({{ '/documentation/dependencies' | relative_url }}).
 Partly, they are packed with Storm.
 This page describes dependencies which are assumed to be present on the target system.
 We both give a general list, as well as operating system specific hints how to install them.